 The BSF strongly recommends that all players who sustain head injuries, no matter how trivial they might seem, are taken to Accident and Emergency for examination.
 During a game, a player who receives a direct hit to the head or whiplash from a collision, dive etc. should have a head injury assessment (HIA).
 A medical professional is advantageous, but where such a person is not present at the game, a coach or team-mate should assess the injured person (for lucidity, balance, vision etc.) before allowing them to continue in the game.
-Note that it must not simply be a matter of the player themselves suggesting that they are fit to continue.
+Players themselves are not eligible to determine whether they are fit to continue.